MicrosoftDocs/win32/desktop-src/Msi/outofnorbdiskspace.md

 ---
-Description: The installer sets the OutOfNoRbDiskSpace property to True if any volume that is a target of the installation has insufficient disk space to accommodate the installation. ms.assetid: 910d6c1d-38d3-4680-b256-2bf30689ce11
+description: The installer sets the OutOfNoRbDiskSpace property to True if any volume that is a target of the installation has insufficient disk space to accommodate the installation. ms.assetid: 910d6c1d-38d3-4680-b256-2bf30689ce11
 title: OutOfNoRbDiskSpace property
 ms.topic: reference